lvanhagen/windfarm-bep/README.md

 # windfarm-bep

-hey guys, this is to see weather we can work in the same repository with the team
+Hey guys, this is to see weather we can work in the same repository with the team

-hey Max, can you see this?
+So you guys started yet?
+(25-04-17)
+The rest of my day will mostly be a waiting game..